marhjoh/TDT4250-Model-Driven-Software-Engineering/Assignment 2/README.md

 - The `PlayerStatistics` class is abstract, meaning it cannot be instantiated directly.
 However, there are only subclasses for `GoalkeeperStatistics` and `DefenderStatistics`.

-- **Potential Redundancies**: Some attributes overlap in functionality, `MatchRules` subclasses.
+- **Potential Redundancies**: Some attributes overlap in functionality, and some are incomplete due to dependencies from other entities.
 Refining these elements could improve clarity and reduce redundancy in the model.

 - **Effects on Testing**: This causes issues when trying to create complete `.xmi` instances for player types, teams, matches etc, as it leads to null or incomplete instances in dynamic tests.